antoniodegou/gradlist-mod2b/README.md

 <img src="https://raw.githubusercontent.com/antoniodegou/gradlist-mod2b/main/img/feat_converter.jpg" width="60%" alt="Converter">

-Five input options exist for Hex, RGB, HSL, CSS colours and a colour picker.
-All fields have form validation so they can say if the format is accepted or not.
-All fields have field validation; if the format is correct, there with be a green tick symbol; if wrong, there will be a red cross.
+The GradList app features a versatile converter section that includes five input options: Hex, RGB, HSL, CSS colours, and a colour picker.
+Each field has built-in form validation to ensure the correct input format.
+Users can easily identify valid inputs with a green tick symbol, while invalid inputs are marked with a red cross.

-Hex and RGB fields use regex patterns to screen for validation HSL has a custom function to filter for Field Validation.
+The Hex and RGB fields use regex patterns to screen for validation, while HSL employs a custom function.
+Additionally, the app checks CSS keywords against a prepopulated list using the Color-Convert API.
-CSS keyWords checks if colours are a part of the list and are prepopulated via Color-Convert API.

-The event listener connects all fields, and a lot is valid; all the other field change to the correct format.

-The button to add colours to the list is only active if all fields are valid.
+An event listener connects all fields, and once a valid input is detected, all other fields automatically update to the correct format.
+The "add colour" button is only enabled when all fields contain valid inputs.

-The list is updated automatically once you unfocus from the field or press enter.
+The app updates the list of colours automatically as the user types in a field or presses the enter key.
+With these intuitive features, the GradList converter offers users a seamless and user-friendly experience for generating custom colour palettes.

 #### Spot Colours:

 <img src="https://raw.githubusercontent.com/antoniodegou/gradlist-mod2b/main/img/feat_spot.jpg" width="60%" alt="Spot Colours">

-Spot colour shows the colours added from the "add colour" button.
-Each colour swatch is generated with a minus button to let you delete the colour.
+In the Spot Colour section of the website, users can view and manage the colours they have added by clicking the "add colour" button.
+Each colour is displayed as a swatch, with a minus button that allows users to delete the colours they no longer require.

-There is a div where you can preview the gradient of chosen colours.
-The preview gradient is updated as you add or subtract spot colours.
+The website also features a preview gradient div, showing users the chosen colour gradients.
+As users add or subtract spot colours, the preview gradient automatically updates to reflect the changes made.
+This feature allows users to experiment with different combinations of colours and preview the results in real time.

+The Spot Colour section is a user-friendly tool enabling users to easily manage their colour selections, making it a valuable resource for designers, marketers, and other professionals who need to work with precise and consistent colours.

 #### Options: